 19: Black Sheep – Chris Farley and David Spade for the last time.
 It is a shame that these two couldn’t be making movies today.
 (Review)

-21: Executive Decision – Every trailer showed this as a Steven Segal movie.
-He dies 15 or so minutes in, and Kurt Russell takes over.
+21: Executive Decision – My friend was insistent that we see the new Steven Segal movie.
+I was never a huge fan, or any type, so imagine my surprise when he dies 15 or so minutes in, and Kurt Russell takes over.
 Definitely an improvement.
+(Review)

 27: A Time to Kill – I remember the movie running long and we had to leave early.
 I did not see the ending until years later.
 Fantastic performances by all, especially Spacey.
 This is where I first became aware of him.

 28: Kingpin – Still my favorite Farrelly Brothers film.
 It marked the unofficial start of Bill Murray’s ascension to godhood.